vespaill/Forkify/README.md

 ### 15. Building the Search controller

 -   The concept of application state.
--   A simple way of implementing state.
+-   A simple way of implementing state with objects.

 ### 16–17.
 Building the search view